Bromine vs Chlorine for Hot Tubs: Which Is Better?

 Bromine generally causes less skin and eye irritation at spa temperatures because bromamines are less volatile.
 The “chlorine smell” that people associate with hot tubs is actually chloramines, a sign of poorly maintained chlorine chemistry, not an inherent property of chlorine.

 You must drain and refill when switching between chlorine and bromine.
-There is no shortcut here.
+There’s no shortcut here.

 Switching to bromine with chlorine residuals means chlorine interferes with building the bromine bank, which is the foundation the entire bromine system depends on.